opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 However when it was used last time, there were errors.

+## Conclusion

+Given the stated goals of this RFC

+## Implementation details

+> Below are implementation details for both Iso Git and WASM Git
+> They were used as explorations of what is required in more practical terms
+> To complete each of the solutions.

-## Implementation details for Isomorphic Git
+### Implementation details for Isomorphic Git

 > Potentially out of scope of this RFC but are here to give more context to questions/answers above